Sharpened99/Sharpened99/README.md

 - 👋 Hi, I’m @Sharpened99 / Alex R.
 - 👀 I’m interested in space travel, video games and computers
-- 🌱 I’m currently learning C++, Linux
+- 🌱 I’m currently learning C, Linux
 - 💞️ I’m looking to collaborate on ¯\\_(ツ)_/¯
 - 📫 How to reach me: Yell at your screen